God is with me. I live and breathe in Him.

 Again we are brought to the Presence of God, without words, in quiet.
 Our only awareness is of God, His Name upon our lips.

-What does it mean to “live and move” in God?
+What does it mean to “live and breathe” in God?
 This is the message that the Apostle Paul brought to the Athenians, speaking of the “unknown God,” and saying that “in Him we live and move and have our being” (Acts 17:16-28).
 The lesson speaks of the omnipresence of God—that God is everywhere and “everywhen.”
 In beautiful imagery, the lesson turns our thoughts to the all-pervading Presence, never apart from us, “closer…than breathing, and nearer than hands and feet,” as Tennyson wrote.

 This is imagery and not (in my opinion) literal.
 If the world is illusion, as the Course has so often said, God is not literally “the water which renews and cleanses me” (1:2).
 This is speaking of our spiritual reality, where we really are.
 God is the reality of all things in which we look to the world for sustenance, the true Source of our life.
 We think we live in the world, but we live in God.
 We think our body contains our life, but He is our life.
 We think we breathe air, but we breathe Him.
 God is our true food and our true drink, our true home.
 We do not live and move in the world; we live and move in God.